networknt/light-doc/content/en/tutorial/security/port443.md

 The default light-codegen generated project will have HTTPS and HTTP2 enabled on port 8443.
 Typically, HTTPS servers run on port 443.
 But this port is considered privileged on Unix/Linux systems, and the process using them must be owned by root.

 Unless your service is running in a dedicated locked down VM, we don't recommend running as root - it should be run as its own user.
 For most of our customers, they have F5 facing the Internet and it can route the traffic to the IP and port combination.
-When deploying light-4j instance to the cloud, one solution is to front light-4j with a server such as HAProxy or Nginx, and let it proxy requests to light-4j, but this requires maintaining the another installation and reduce the performance dramatically as well.
+When deploying light-4j instance to the cloud, one solution is to front light-4j with a server such as HAProxy or Nginx, and let it proxy request to light-4j, but this requires maintaining the another installation, which reduces the performance dramatically as well.
 In situations where you are wanting to run light-4j on port 443, but you do not want to setup a proxy server you can use iptables on Linux to forward traffic.

 ### Prerequisites